 VirtualBox can be explained as a virtualization software that enables the user to run multiple Operating systems simultaneously on the same machine.
 For example, a user can use different versions of Windows (Win7, Win 10) or Linux, or any other Operating System on one single machine and also run them at the same time.

 VirtualBox is a free virtualization software, which is ready to be used by enterprises and is developed for users of Windows OS.
 This has been designed by Oracle Corporation.
 It has been constantly upgraded to meet the performance standards that the industry demands.
 It is one of the most popular software for virtualization.

 The following are benefits of VirtualBox:

 - Cost-effectiveness and increased celerity: Virtualbox provides the user with the ability to make use of virtualization using their home computers.
-It helps the user to create a depiction of an Operating System, thereby reducing hardware cost and surge productivity and effectiveness.
+It helps the user to create a depiction of an Operating System, thereby reducing hardware cost and surging productivity and effectiveness.

 - Easy installation and set-up: The installation of a Virtual box is a cakewalk for Techies or people with little or no technological background.
 It simply includes reading a manual from Oracle and following the instructions.
 The entire process of installation on a computer with RAM of 2 GB does not take more than 5 minutes.

 - User-friendly interface: The interface of the Virtualbox is simple and user-friendly.
 The main menu primarily consists of Machine, File, and Help as options and a user can use “Machine” as an option to create the desired Operating System.
 The next step requires the user to make a choice regarding the type of Operating System and a unique name for the OS.